Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: The Convex Cone Method

 which says that every column of $X$ is a nonnegative linear combination of the columns of $\hat{A}$.
 Here $\hat{A} = [X^{j_1},\dots,X^{j_n}]$ is the submatrix of $X$ consisting of $n$ columns each of which is collinear to a particular column of $A$.
 It should be noted that $j_i\;(i = 1,\dots,n) $ are not known and have to be computed.
 Once all the $j_i s$ are found, an estimation of the mixing matrix is obtained.
 The identification of $\hat{A}'s$ columns is equivalent to identifying a convex cone of a finite collection of vectors.
 The cone encloses the data columns in matrix $X$, and is the smallest of such cones.
 Such a minimal enclosing convex cone can be found by linear programming methods.
 Mathematically, the following constrained equations are formulated for the identification of $\hat{A}$,

 Then any column $X^{k}$ will be a column of $\hat{A}$ if and only if the constrained equation (\ref{LPNF}) is inconsistent.
 However, if noises are present, the following optimization problems are suggested to estimate the mixing matrix {\allowdisplaybreaks } A score is associated with each column.
 A column with a low score is unlikely to be a column of $\hat{A}$ because this column is roughly a nonnegative linear combination of the other columns of $X$.
 On the other hand, a high score means that the corresponding column is far from being a nonnegative linear combination of other columns.
 Practically, the $n$ columns from $X$ with highest scores are selected to form $\hat{A}$, the mixing matrix.
 The Moore-Penrose inverse $\hat{A}^{+}$ of $\hat{A}$ is then computed and an estimate to $S$ is obtained: $\hat{S} = \hat{A}^{+} X$.
 NN method proves to be both accurate and efficient if NNA condition holds.
 However, if the condition is not satisfied, errors and artifacts may be introduced because the true mixing matrix is no longer the smallest enclosing convex cone of columns of the data matrix.
+As it applies to signals with peak structures such NMR spectra, NNA can be restated as the stand alone peak (SAP) condition: each source signal possesses a stand alone peak over certain acquisition interval, where other sources are identically zero.
+SAP condition is illustrated by NMR spectra of three sources in the left plot of Fig. \ref{NNA}, it can be seen that each source signal has a stand alone peak denoted by $P_1,P_2,$ and $P_3$, respectively.

-Recently, the authors have developed postprocessing techniques on how to improve NN results with abundance of mixture data, and how to improve mixing matrix estimation with major peak based corrections \cite{SX1}.
-The work in \cite{SX1} actually considered a relaxed NNA (rNNA) condition \begin{ass}[rNNA]: For each $i\in\{1,2,\dots,n \}$ there exists an $j_{i}\in \{1,2,\dots,p\}$ such that $s_{i,j_i}>0$ and $s_{k,j_i}=\epsilon_k\; (k=1,\dots,i-1,i+1,\dots,n)\;,$ where $\epsilon_k\ll s_{i,j_i}$. \end{ass} Simply said, each source signal has a dominant peak at acquisition position where the other sources are allowed to be nonzero.
+Recently, the authors have developed postprocessing techniques on how to improve NN results with abundance of mixture data, and how to improve mixing matrix estimation with major peak based corrections \cite{sun_xin_pNN}.
+The work actually considered a relaxed NNA (rNNA) condition \begin{ass}[rNNA]: For each $i\in\{1,2,\dots,n \}$ there exists an $j_{i}\in \{1,2,\dots,p\}$ such that $s_{i,j_i}>0$ and $s_{k,j_i}\approx\epsilon_k\; (k=1,\dots,i-1,i+1,\dots,n)\;,$ where $ s_{i,j_i}\gg \epsilon_k$. \end{ass} Simply said, each source signal has a dominant peak at acquisition position where the other sources are allowed to be nonzero.
 NNA condition recovers if all $\epsilon_k = 0$.
 The rNNA is more realistic and robust than the ideal NNA for real-world NMR data \cite{NN05}.